apexcharts/apexcharts.js/samples/source/docs.md

 ## &lt;html>

 Optional [nunjucks](https://mozilla.github.io/nunjucks/templating.html) template used to generate html template for various framewors.
 If not provided the default value is `{{ charts[0] }}`, which works for most simple single-chart samples.
+The template must render with a single root element (for e2e tests to work correctly).
 This template accepts two variables:

 - `format` - `'vanilla-js'`, `'react'` or `'vue'`
 - `charts` - an object to access format-specific chart embedding html.
 Charts without ids can be accessed via 0-based index, charts with id - via the corresponding attribute.
 See column/dynamic-loaded-chart.xml for a complex example.